krohit-bkk/Lineman-ETL/README.md

    * `postgres-metastore` is the PostgreSQL database container and it has two notable databases:
      * `metastore_db` - to manage tables/relations for managing Hive metastore
      * `lineman` - where we have data tables for this project (`lineman.order_detail` and `lineman.restaurant_detail`)
    * Natually, `hive-metastore` container has a dependency on `postgres-metastore` container.
 This container is instantiation completes only after `postgres-metastore` is up.
-While booting up, this keeps polling for Postgres service to be up (see `docker-compose.yml` file).
+While booting up, this keeps polling for Postgres service to be up using shell script `wait_for_it.sh` (see usage in `docker-compose.yml` file).
    * In case any of the container dies due to any issue, you can restart the container using `docker start <container-name>`.
    * To debug further on any container, you can use command - `docker logs <container-name>`.
    * To shutdown the containers, run `docker compose down` command.